CodingFu/cv/README.md

 Highlights:
 - Disrupting car battery delivery business in Miami and Colombia as a part of remote team of the most talented people from all over the globe.
 We developed the project from the ground up and successfully launched it!
 - Coursera-like app, both front-end (React+Redux) and back-end (Node.js+Express)
-- Shopify integrated referral system for top dental company in the industry (React and Node)
+- Shopify integrated referral system for top dental company in the industry (React and Node) *Psst, the company name is C[...]e !*

 ## Education
 2006-2008 **Studied Computer Science as High School Student** @ Luceum 2